wikimedia/wikimedia-discovery-relevanceForge/README.md

 ## Prerequisites

 * Python: There's nothing too fancy here, and it works with Python 2.7, though a few packages are required:
- * The packages `jsonpath-rw, numpy` and `matplotlib` are required by the main Rel Lab.
+ * The packages `jsonpath-rw, numpy` and `matplotlib` are required by the main Rel Forge.
  * The package `termcolor` is required by the Cirrus Query Debugger.
  * The package `scipy` is required by the Engine Score Optimizer
  * The package `matplotlib` is required by the Engine Score Optimizer